-The annual level of total legal immigration and the levels by category can vary considerably from year to year as shown in table 3.4.
-For fiscal years 1998 and 1999, annual immigration was about 650,000, the lowest level since the 1990 Act went into effect.
-This drop is attributed to a backlog in the process caused mainly by the longer time required to process the affidavit of support and the shifting of responsibilities from the Department of State to the Department of Homeland Security.
-Legal immigration was 841,000 in 2000 and over 1,000,000 in 2001 and 2002.
-These levels in 2000 - 2002 were also significantly above the low levels in 1998 and 1999, mainly due to the efforts to reduce the backlog of pending immigration applications.
-In 2003, legal immigration declined to a level of 704,000 due to a slowdown in processing because of increased security checks.
-Since then, the level increased dramatically and peaked at a level of 1,266,000 persons in 2006 before declining about 17 percent to 1,052,000 in 2007.
+The annual level of total LPR immigration and the levels by category can vary considerably from year to year as shown in table 3.4.
+For fiscal years 1998 and 1999, annual LPR immigration was about 650,000, the lowest level since the 1990 Act went into effect.
+This drop is attributed to a backlog in the process caused mainly by the longer time required to process the affidavit of support and the shifting of responsibilities from the Department of State to DHS.
+LPR immigration was 841,000 in 2000 and over 1,000,000 in 2001 and 2002.
+These levels in 2000 through 2002 were significantly above the low levels in 1998 and 1999, mainly due to the efforts to reduce the backlog of pending immigration applications.
+In 2003, LPR immigration declined to a level of 704,000 due to a slowdown in processing because of increased security checks.
+Since then, the level has increased dramatically and peaked at a level of 1,266,000 persons in 2006 before declining about 17 percent to 1,052,000 in 2007.
 However, the decline in 2007 is attributed to an unanticipated spike in naturalization applications that temporarily shifted resources away from processing immigration applications.
 In 2008, the level increased slightly from the 2007 level, to 1,107,000.
 In 2009, there was another slight increase, to 1,131,000.
-From 2010 through 2013, total legal immigration declined from 1,043,000 in 2010 to 991,000 in 2013.
-Total legal immigration increased to 1,017,000 in 2014.
-For the intermediate assumptions, the Trustees assume that the future legal immigration levels will average approximately 1.06 million persons per year.
+From 2010 through 2013, total LPR immigration declined from 1,043,000 in 2010 to 991,000 in 2013.
+Total LPR immigration then increased over the next two years to 1,051,000 in 2015.
+For the intermediate assumptions, the Trustees assume that the future LPR immigration levels will average approximately 1,050,000 persons per year.

 It is possible that future global economic conditions assumed under the high-cost alternative and/or less favorable attitudes toward immigration could result in generally lower immigration.
-Therefore, the Trustees assume an ultimate level of 860,000 legal immigrants per year for the high-cost (low-immigration) alternative.
-On the other hand, the possibility of a significant increase in the number of immediate relatives admitted and the uncertainty of the number of asylees permits the possibility of annual immigration substantially higher than 1,060,000 persons per year.
-Therefore, the ultimate level for the low-cost (high-immigration) alternative is 1,260,000 persons per year.
+Therefore, the Trustees assume an ultimate level of 850,000 LPR immigrants per year for the high-cost (low-immigration) alternative.
+On the other hand, the possibility of a significant increase in the number of immediate relatives admitted and the uncertainty of the number of asylees permits the possibility of annual LPR immigration substantially higher than 1,050,000 persons per year.
+Therefore, the ultimate level for the low-cost (high-immigration) alternative is 1,250,000 persons per year.